Can a debt collector take my Social Security or VA benefits?

 - You can also find your local legal services program or attorney referral program here.

-- You can use our sample letter to tell a collector that your Social Security or VA benefits are protected from garnishment.
+- You can use our sample letter to tell a debt collector that your Social Security or VA benefits are protected from garnishment.
 Check out the sample letter here.
+If you have other funds protected from garnishment under federal or state law, you can modify the sample letter to fit your situation.

 - Know when your bank can and can’t charge you fees for garnishment.
 Your bank can only charge you a fee for processing the garnishment if you have more than 2 months’ worth of direct deposited Social Security or VA benefits in your account.
 To learn more, click here.